Apply for French Nationality/Citizenship STEP-BY-STEP: Application Process & Timeline

 Moving to France?

 From applying for your visa and opening a French bank account, to integrating in your new community – FrenchEntrée is here to help!
-Let our Essential Reading and Visa & Residency articles guide you through the whole process, then visit our Owning Property, French Tax, Healthcare, and Life in France zones for everything else you need to know.
+Let our Essential Reading and Visa & Residency articles guide will you through the whole process.
+Or, if you need extra help, become a FrenchEntrée Member to access exclusive masterclasses and digital books, or speak with one of our FrenchEntrée Property & Relocation Advisors.
+Become a FrenchEntrée Member now!

 Disclaimer: Our Essential Reading articles are designed to give an overview of the visa requirements and procedures for moving to France.
-We always check our information against the official government information made available to the public, however, please remember that all visa applications are considered on an individual basis and the exact requirements, fees, or application procedure may vary.
+We always check our information against the official government information made available to the public, however, please remember that all visa and nationality applications are considered on an individual basis and the exact requirements, fees, or application procedure may vary.
 Unless you are an EU citizen, obtaining a French visa is not a right, and we cannot guarantee that your visa will be approved.

 Share to: Facebook Twitter LinkedIn Email